alttch/yedb-py/README.md

 # to use as embedded or client/server - go on. to use CLI - install additional
 # required libraries
-pip3 install icli neotermcolor rapidtables pyyaml tqdm
+pip3 install icli neotermcolor rapidtables pyyaml tqdm pygments

 # create a new database
 yedb /path/to/my/database